KDE/digikam-doc/color_management/camera_profiles.rst

 After extensive testing, the ICC produced the CIE-XYZ color space which mathematically describes and models all the colors visible to an ideal human observer ("ideal" in the sense of modeling the tested responses of lots of individual humans).
 This color space is NOT a color profile in the normal sense of the word.
 Rather it provides an absolute "Profile Connecting Space" (PCS) for translating color RGB values from one color space to another.
 (See here and here.)

 CIE-XYZ is not the only PCS.
 Another commonly used PCS is CIE-Lab, which is mathematically derived from the CIE-XYZ space.
-CIE-Lab is intended to be "perceptually uniform", meaning "a change of the same amount in a color value should produce a change of about the same visual importance" (cited from Wikipedia article).
-Wikipedia says "The three coordinates of CIELAB represent the lightness of the color (L* = 0 yields black and L* = 100 indicates diffuse white; specular white may be higher), its position between red/magenta and green (a*, negative values indicate green while positive values indicate magenta) and its position between yellow and blue (b*, negative values indicate blue and positive values indicate yellow)" (cited from Wikipedia article).
+CIE-Lab is intended to be "perceptually uniform", meaning "a change of the same amount in a color value should produce a change of about the same visual importance".
+The three coordinates of CIELAB represent the lightness of the color (L* = 0 yields black and L* = 100 indicates diffuse white; specular white may be higher), its position between red/magenta and green (a*, negative values indicate green while positive values indicate magenta) and its position between yellow and blue (b*, negative values indicate blue and positive values indicate yellow).

 To be useful, color profiles need to be coupled with software that performs the translation from one color space to another via the PCS.
 In digiKam, translation from one color space to another usually is done by Lcms, the "little color management software".